 The downside of systems like PayPal is that they typically pull the customer off of your website to complete the transaction.
 They can also be confusing for people who aren’t familiar with them, especially when they’re used to processing regular, non-account-holder credit card payments.
 Finally, PayPal’s record for providing support for merchants is somewhat tarnished, and their system gives quite a bit of power to buyers in terms of making claims if something goes wrong in the transaction.

 My Recommendation: Double Up

 I do think it’s usually worth giving buyers the option to pay with PayPal – the convenience factor may be the key to converting sales for some of your customer base.
-However, I would recommend using PayPal in addition to a regular credit card processor such as Stripe so that your customers who are using credit cards can stay on your site to complete their purchase.
+However, I would recommend using PayPal in addition to a regular credit card processor such as Stripe so that your customers who are using credit cards can stay on your site to complete their purchases.
 Using another processor also gives you some flexibility if you ever do run into issues with PayPal – it’s always a good idea to have a backup!

 3. Manual Payment Methods

 In addition to accepting credit cards and/or PayPal, most e-commerce platforms allow you to set up any of a number of manual payment processing options.
-You can accept mailed checks or money orders, direct bank transfers, or perhaps have an option to pay for an order in-store.
-Typically, you just give your manual payment method a name and include an set of instructions for your customers, and they can select it like any other payment option.
+You can accept mailed checks or money orders, direct bank transfers, or perhaps have the option to pay for an order in-store.
+Typically, you just give your manual payment method a name and include a set of instructions for your customers, and they can select it like any other payment option.

 My Recommendation: Skip It